ivy-llc/ivy/docs/partial_source/contributing/7_containers.rst

 For the :code:`ivy.Container`, there are also methods which are specific to the container itself, for performing nested operations on the leaves of the container for example.
-In addition, there are also static methods, which are not present in the :code:`ivy.Array`.
+In addition, there are also static methods.
-Overall, this results in the following five mutually exclusive groups of methods.
+Overall, this results in the following five mutually exclusive groups of :code:`ivy.Container` methods.
 Each of these are explained in the following sub-sections.

 #.
 Container instance methods